-Question 12: What is the number of food businesses by risk rating? (as at 30 June 2024)
+Question 12: What is the number of food businesses by risk rating? (for the reporting period)

 The Department of Health encourages enforcement agencies to undertake risk profiling of food businesses to assist with determining an appropriate frequency and scope of food safety assessments.
 The Department of Health Food business risk classification system (PDF 257KB) guidance on the classification of food businesses is provided to assist enforcement agencies with risk profiling, which is based on the Food Standards Australia New Zealand priority classification system for food businesses.